Quick answer

 Profil Zaufany — What It Is and How to Set It Up

-To set up Profil Zaufany, log in to your Polish bank's online platform and look for a "Profil Zaufany" or "eGovPL" section in account services.
-Santander, ING, mBank, PKO BP, and Pekao all support creation directly from online banking.
+Profil Zaufany is set up through a specific route in your Polish bank's online platform.
+The exact steps and the sequence that must precede it are covered in The Official Government Processes Guide. specific banks, ING, specific banks, the largest retail bank, and Pekao all support creation directly from online banking.
 The process takes approximately 10 minutes — you confirm your identity via your bank authentication and create a Profil Zaufany linked to your bank credentials.
 Once created, the Profil Zaufany is valid for 3 years and works across all Polish government digital services.

 There is no charge for creating or maintaining a Profil Zaufany.
 It is separate from your bank account — it uses your bank login as the identity verification mechanism but is a standalone government service.